 - 9.1 The Council has a General Fund which is the statutory fund into which all the Council's receipts are required to be paid and out of which all Council's liabilities are to be met, except where there are statutory rules that must be applied.
 The recommended minimum General Fund balance is currently £2.1m.
-The balance was £3.2m at 31 March 2022. - 9.2 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
-Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assessment of the optimum level of general reserve.
+The balance was £2.7m at 31 March 2025. - 9.2 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
+Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assess the optimum level of general reserve.
 This is informed by a risk assessment of the budget that considers the context within which the budget has been established along with the financial risks facing the Council.
-This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies. - In addition to the general reserve the Council holds earmarked reserves held to meet known or predicted liabilities totaling £24.7m.
+This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies. - 9.3 In addition to the general reserve the Council holds earmarked reserves held to meet known or predicted liabilities totaling £16.5m.
 The reserves also provide a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists, more detail can be found in Note 9.
-There are earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed. - 9.4 Due to the COVID 19 pandemic, the Council was in receipt of grants from the Government to award to local businesses, support the tourism industry and to support COVID outbreak management.
-Where there is an unspent balance at 31st March, and the Council is acting as Principal in these transactions.
-As at 31 March 2021 the Council held £28.9m in earmarked reserve with a portion of this balance relating to specific COVD-19 Grants.
-During 2021/22 there was a net movement in the reserve balances amounting £6.5m being transferred from reserves.
-This mainly represents the Business rate and grants earmarked reserves.
-Other significant movements in earmarked reserves include Property Company and Housing reserves.
-As at 31 March 2022 the Council held £22.4m in earmarked reserves
+There are earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.